twellspring/jira-issue/README.md

 Configuration
 =====
 The configuration is stored in ~/.jira_config.
 This file uses `ini` format with a DEFAULT section for items like the Jira credentials and custom sections that can be used to create templates that can be easily called.
+When a custom section is called, the DEFAULT is merged with the custom section and custom section items override DEFAULT.
 Here are the common fields for the configuration file:

 username, token, server = Data needed to connect to github.
 Go to https://id.atlassian.com/manage/api-tokens to create a token.<br>